 Choosing between laundry liquid and powder is the first hurdle to get over, and for those who stand by powder as their favoured laundry weapon of choice, there are plenty of options to narrow down when it comes to finding the best brand for your needs and budget.

-With 32% of respondents stating that washing is done every day of the week in their household, finding a washing powder that does the job the first time, everytime, can cut down on the washing frequency, as well as cutting down on power bills.
+With 31% of respondents stating that washing is done every day of the week in their household, finding a washing powder that does the job the first time, every time, can cut down on the washing frequency, as well as helping to reduce electricity bills.
 So which brand cleans up best in Aussie homes?
 To find out, we’ve surveyed more than 1,200 adults and asked them for their feedback on their laundry powder of choice.
 Respondents compared and rated brands on important factors such as scent, quality of clean, value for money and so on.
 Those which met the minimum required survey sample size of 30 responses are included in our results above.